Home > Live

-Session 7) Cultural And Spiritual Perspectives in Greif and Loss.
+Session 7) Cultural And Spiritual Perspectives in Grief and Loss.
 Gain insight from various Cultural and Spiritual traditions , as well as sharing your own valuable experiences.

 We are here.
-A new social/support group for the 50+ South King County LBGT community.
-Join experience counselors in sharing challenges, solutions, stories, and laughter.
+A social/support group for the 50+ South King County LGBT community.
+Join experienced counselors in sharing challenges, solutions, stories, and laughter.
 Resource information and referrals available.

 Affordable Care Act Information - www.healthcare.gov, www.insurance.wa/gov/current-issues-reform/health-care-reform